Skip to content

 Fluvie turns a Flutter widget tree into a real MP4.
 You write the video as code, preview it like an app, and render it with the Fluvie CLI and FFmpeg.

-In a hurry? fluvie init scaffolds a runnable starter for you, in a new project or alongside an existing one.
+In a hurry? fluvie init scaffolds a project for you: a composition file, an assets/ folder, and a pubspec.
 See Start a project.
 To set it up by hand, read on.

 Add the package to your pubspec.yaml: